 Affordable mortgage CRM options for small businesses and independent brokers

-Small mortgage businesses or independent brokers have two specific needs when it comes to selecting the right CRM: affordability and scalability.
+Small mortgage businesses or independent brokers have 2 specific needs when it comes to selecting the right CRM: affordability and scalability.
 Of course, they also want to make sure the software they’re using is easy and quick to implement, but the most important considerations are that a CRM is going to fit into a small budget and scale alongside a growing team.

 That’s why small teams and independent mortgage brokers should consider flexible options like monday CRM or Pipedrive.
 Real estate-specific platforms like Jungo or Surefire CRM may seem like the go-to choice, but when you break it down, solutions like these can feel rigid for small teams who need to move quickly and customize a platform to their specific needs.